 Youth are more likely than adults to binge drink when they consume alcohol.
 High-risk alcohol use contributes to violence and motor vehicle crashes and can result in negative health consequences for the consumer, including injuries and chronic liver disease.
 Youth who engage in high-risk drinking also are more likely to use drugs and engage in the risky and antisocial behavior.

 America’s teenagers are always looking for a new way to get high.
+Drug addiction looms large when tempting fate with dangerous activities.
 One of the latest trends is drinking hand sanitizer for a fast, potent high.
 A typical eight-ounce container of hand sanitizer gel contains basically the same alcohol content as five shots of hard liquor.
 Teens typically abuse hand sanitizer in one of two ways: they mix hand sanitizer with Listerine to make a strong minty cocktail or combine the gel with salt to separate and distill the alcohol from hand sanitizer.

 Without treatment, youth who drink excessively as teenagers are more likely to become problem drinkers as adults.
 Depending on the severity of alcohol misuse, the youth’s prognosis can be significantly improved by interventions ranging from involving the teen’s parents to having the teen participate in Alcoholics Anonymous (AA) or more intensive treatments.